Egg salad is an old standard. But you can amp it up to 11 with my Mayo Mojo spice mix and smoked eggs.

 And here is what one looks like after peeling:

-1 tablespoon Mayo Mojo
+- 1 tablespoon Mayo Mojo

-2 tablespoons mayonnaise
+- 2 tablespoons mayonnaise

-2 teaspoons sweet pickled relish
+- 2 teaspoons sweet pickle relish

-1) Mix together the Mayo Mojo and the mayo and let them marry flavors in the fridge for at least two hours.
+- Prep.
+Mix together the Mayo Mojo and the mayo and let them marry flavors in the fridge for at least two hours.
 Don't rush this.

-3) I like to toast some rye bread, load on the eggs, and then top with lettuce and tomato.
+- Serve.
+I like to toast some rye bread, load on the eggs, and then top with lettuce and tomato.